MAL-LAD

 MAL-LAD, or MALLAD, also known as METAL-LAD or METALLAD, as well as 6-methallyl-6-nor-LSD, is a serotonin receptor modulator of the lysergamide family related to lysergic acid diethylamide (LSD).

 The drug acts as a non-selective serotonin receptor agonist, including of the serotonin 5-HT_{2A} receptor among others.
 It is also a dopamine receptor agonist, though unlike other lysergamides, does not show activity at the dopamine D_{1} and D_{5} receptors.
 MAL-LAD does not appear to have been assessed in animal tests of psychedelic-like activity such as drug discrimination.

 MAL-LAD was first described in the scientific literature by Andrew Joseph Hoffman of the lab of David E. Nichols at Purdue University by 1987.
 It was subsequently further described by a group of researchers that included Nichols and other colleagues in 2025.
+The drug is not a controlled substance in Canada as of 2025.